mtumilowicz/cryptography-hsm-workshop/readme.md

       * session object
           * temporary and only remain in existence while the session is open
           * only visible to the application that created them

-* example
+* debugging
-  * Crypto is an application which is using PKCS #11 supported HSM as it’s cryptographic provider.
-Crypto needs to generate an AES key using HSM and encrypt a sample of data using the generated key.
-    * Crypto authenticates itself as user ‘USER’ to the HSM and creates a secure communication passage(ie. session between token and application) between device(ie. token resides within a slot) and Crypto.
-      Crypto asks HSM to generate an AES key through the created communication passage(ie. session).
-      HSM returns the created AES key through the passage.
-      Crypto sends set of data needs to be encrypted with the encryption key through the safe passage.
-      HSM sends back the ciphered data to the application through the communication passage.
-      Crypto close the communication passage.
-* There could be issues with PKCS#11 which requires debugging.
+  * adding showInfo=true in the SunPKCS11 provider configuration file
-  * To show debug info about Library, Slots, Token, and Mechanism, add showInfo=true in the SunPKCS11 provider configuration file, which is <java-home>/conf/security/sunpkcs11-solaris.cfg or the configuration file that you specified statically or dynamically as described in SunPKCS11 Configuration.
+    * show debug info about Library, Slots, Token, and Mechanism
-  * For additional debugging info, users can start or restart the Java processes with one of the following options:
+  * restart the Java processes with one of the following options
+    * -Djava.security.debug=sunpkcs11

-    For general SunPKCS11 provider debugging info:
+      * general SunPKCS11 provider debugging info

-    -Djava.security.debug=sunpkcs11
+    * -Djava.security.debug=pkcs11keystore

-    For PKCS#11 keystore specific debugging info:
+      * For PKCS#11 keystore specific debugging info

-    -Djava.security.debug=pkcs11keystore
+*
 * Certain PKCS#11 operations, such as accessing private keys, require a login using a Personal Identification Number, or PIN, before the operations can proceed
 * When accessing the PKCS#11 token as a keystore via the java.security.KeyStore class, you can supply the PIN in the password input parameter to the load method
   * char[] pin = ...;